-While enteric-coated capsules do provide some protection, there are a few other drawbacks you should keep in mind:
+While enteric-coated capsules do shield microbes to some degree, there are a few other drawbacks you should keep in mind:

 1. The enteric coating itself contains both air and moisture, which is damaging to the freeze-dried probiotic powder inside due to its ‘hygroscopic’ nature, which means it absorbs moisture from the air.
-When this happens, it kills off the beneficial flora before it even has a chance to get into your system.
+When this happens, the beneficial flora are killed before they even have a chance to get into your system.

 2. Enteric-coated capsules are typically made by dipping the capsule into a synthetic chemical, which you must ingest with the probiotic itself.

-Obviously, we want to get more than 4% of the benefits from the probiotics we take, which is why, at Hyperbiotics, we use a patented delivery method called BIO-tract® that ensures at least 60-70% of the organisms are able to make their full journey past harmful stomach acids to reach their home base in the small and large intestine.
-That’s at least 15 times more than plain capsules!
+Obviously, we want far more than 4% of the probiotics we take to survive, which is why we use a patented delivery method called BIO-tract® that ensures that a remarkable 60% of the organisms are able to make their full journey past harmful stomach acids to reach their home base in the small and large intestine.
+That’s 15 times more survivability than plain capsules!

-Here’s how BIO-tract® works: when gastric fluids moisten the tablet, a gel matrix forms a protective layer around it, directing the beneficial organisms to release much later in their journey (over the course of 8-10 hours).
-Because the probiotics are successfully delivered at consistent levels throughout the intestinal tract, they are able to reach those areas where they’re most needed.
+Here’s how BIO-tract® works: When gastric fluids moisten the tablet, a gel matrix forms a protective layer around it, directing the beneficial organisms to release much later in their journey (over the course of 8-10 hours).
+Because the probiotics are successfully delivered at consistent levels throughout the intestinal tract, they are able to reach those areas where they can best support your health.
 This technology is the only controlled-release delivery that exists for probiotics and is patented in 31 countries.

-Besides moisture and air, there’s a third risk factor to consider when it comes to the protection of delicate probiotic organisms: heat.
+Besides moisture and air, there’s a third risk factor to consider when it comes to the survivability of delicate probiotic organisms: heat.

 This is precisely why, along with our BIO-tract® method, we also use a patented manufacturing process called LiveBac® to protect our probiotic organisms from die off due to heat.
-In fact, we’re able to guarantee their viability for a full 18 months after the date of manufacture—without ever needing to be refrigerated!
+In fact, we’re able to guarantee their viability until the date of expiration on the bottom of the bottle—without ever needing to refrigerate them!